-Gilbert is represented by Chantal J. Harrington, Esquire.
-Harrington provides no affidavit on her experience or customary rate, but it is known in the legal community and reflected in her many appearances in hundreds of social-security cases that she specializes in social-security work and has done so for many years.
-Records of The Florida Bar indicate that she has been a member since 1989.
+Arroyo is represented by Richard Culbertson, Esquire, and Sarah Fay, Esquire.
+Neither attorney provides an affidavit on their experience or customary rate.
+It is known in the legal community and reflected in their many appearances in socialsecurity cases here (more than 100 for Culbertson and more than 35 for Fay) that they specialize in social-security work and have done so for many years.
+Records of The Florida Bar indicate Culbertson has been a member since 1991 and Fay since 2011.
 See "Find a Lawyer" on www.floridabar.org.